lumi-a/masters-thesis/thesis.typ

   )
 ]

-The scores of FunSearch's final output, our tuned code, and the following instances were unaffected by the bug.
+The scores of the following instances were unaffected by the bug.
 We also re-ran FunSearch with the fixed scoring-function, but did not manage to recover the same instance, see @funsearch-with-corrected-scoring-function for details.

-After simplifying the output into @code-knapsack-post-tuning, we scaled all items' weights up by a factor of $2$ (which does not affect Pareto-optimality), decreased some profits by $1$, and changed the last item to obtain the following tidier instance, which achieves slightly higher scores for the same $n$:
+After simplifying the output into @code-knapsack-post-tuning, we continued tuning and scaled all items' weights up by a factor of $2$ (which does not affect Pareto-optimality), decreased some profits by $1$, and changed the last item to obtain the following tidier instance, which achieves slightly higher scores for the same $n$: